LGBTQ rights in the Faroe Islands

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) rights in the Faroe Islands are relatively similar to those of Denmark.
-The progress of LGBTQ rights has been slower in this country, however.
+The progress of LGBTQ rights has been slower in this territory, however.
 While same-sex sexual activity has been legal in the Faroe Islands since the 1930s, historically same-sex couples never had a right to a registered partnership.
 In April 2016, the Løgting (Faroese Parliament) passed legislation legalizing civil same-sex marriage in the Faroes, recognizing same-sex marriages established in Denmark and abroad and allowing same-sex adoption.
 This was ratified by the Folketing (Danish Parliament) in April 2017.
 The law came into effect on 1 July 2017.

 Law regarding same-sex sexual activity

 Same-sex sexual activity has been legal in the Faroe Islands since 1933, when it was legalized in all parts of the Kingdom of Denmark.
 At that time, the age of consent was set at 18 for male same-sex relations.
 While Denmark (including the County of Greenland) lowered the age of consent to 15 in 1977, making it gender-neutral, the autonomous Faroe Islands did not follow suit and change its law until 1988.